 First, thank you for all the interest and feedback on our series of blogs showing how to do continuous build, test and deployment for mobile apps using Jenkins in the Cloud with the CloudBees PaaS.
 In the next few blogs, I plan to show you how to do continuous integration that involves both the mobile apps and the mobile backends - which is where the PaaS model really comes into its own.
 Before I do, though, here's a quick roundup of how to build and run iOS/Android mobile applications, with the builds controlled from the cloud but running on a local machine using the beta customer-provided executor feature.
 I've collected all the various build scenarios that we've looked at in various blog posts on our read-only partnerdemo account and I'll just briefly list them here and add a few notes on how to launch the Android emulator or iPhone simulator directly from the workspace on your local machine.
 We'll shortly be adding ClickStarts to do just this, which will make it even easier, but it's always good to know what's going on under the hood, isn't it?

-As we've seen in previous blogs, there are several ways to approach continuous integration for mobile app builds and these examples are designed to show how to do this using local resources as executors: I've shown how to set these up using MacOS 'slaves' and you will need a MacOS system with Xcode installed to copy this setup, but there is no need to pre-install the Android SDK, NDK and platform targets as the Jenkins builds will automatically download all the necessary resources.
-You can run all of these using a single configuration - just sign up for a free CloudBees account and set up an SSH key pair to secure communication between the slave and the Jenkins master.
+As we've seen in previous blogs, there are several ways to approach continuous integration for mobile app builds and these examples are designed to show how to do this using local resources as executors: I've shown how to set these up using MacOS 'agents' and you will need a MacOS system with Xcode installed to copy this setup, but there is no need to pre-install the Android SDK, NDK and platform targets as the Jenkins builds will automatically download all the necessary resources.
+You can run all of these using a single configuration - just sign up for a free CloudBees account and set up an SSH key pair to secure communication between the agent and the Jenkins controller.
 That's easy to do on MacOS:

 Change directory to your ~/.ssh folder and use the built-in ssh-keygen command to generate a public-private key pair (for example, if you specify id_rsa_cloudbees for the private key, then the public key will be generated in id_rsa_cloudbees.pub ) - you'll be prompted for a password;